Maverick0351a/neuralcache/PRIVACY.md

 1. Identify target namespace(s) requiring deletion.
 2. If persistence is enabled, stop the service to prevent new writes.
 3. Remove or archive `narrative.json` and `pheromones.json`.
-4. (If future namespaced persistence) remove only the namespace block / file.
+4. If namespaced persistence is enabled, remove only the specific `narrative.{namespace}.json` and `pheromones.{namespace}.json` files.
 5. Restart the service; new state will be rebuilt lazily.

 For immediate in-memory purge without restart (future feature), an admin endpoint